Skip to main content

 pool = "worker"

 The controller runs sh -c "<check>" with a 10-second timeout on each tick.
 If the command exits 0, the order fires.
 Any other exit code, and it doesn’t.
-This is the gate for dynamic, external triggers — check a file, ping an endpoint, query a database.
-One caveat: the check runs synchronously during gate evaluation.
+This is the trigger for dynamic, external triggers — check a file, ping an endpoint, query a database.
+One caveat: the check runs synchronously during trigger evaluation.
 A slow check delays evaluation of subsequent orders on that tick.
 Keep checks fast.

 Event